3 Ways We Help You With Student Loans

 When taking out a federal student loan, students and graduates have six months to the date of leaving school or graduating to begin repayment of the loans.

 The SLSC's assistance begins just weeks after a student graduates or leaves school.

 "We start sending reminders to students who have federal student loans when they are a few weeks out of school until the end of their six-month grace period," said Peggy Mark, Default Prevention Supervisor at Concorde Career College's Campus Support Center.
 "We send a combination of different correspondences by email and mail."

-The purpose of the correspondence, Mark said, is to provide students with the resources on where to locate certain information about their loans and who they need to be contacting so they feel prepared when their federal student loans come into repayment.
+The purpose of the correspondence, Mark said, "is to provide students with the resources on where to locate certain information about their loans and who they need to contact so they feel prepared when their federal student loans come into repayment."

 The student loan support team is available to assist students to identify options, provide guidance and manage payment arrangements with their servicer.
 But Mark wants to stress that Student Loan Specialists never take any form of payment themselves.

 "We contact students who are past due to explain their options because we want the students to be successful in repaying their loans with their servicer," Mark said.
 "We are available to assist them throughout their entire loan period.
 We provide students with additional resources and encourage them to read about different repayment plans, their options for forbearance/deferment and avoiding default."